You probably noticed it’s getting more challenging to get attention online, so this guide will lay out plastic surgery marketing: what’s working now.

 Tip: Make sure your text marketing messages are super compelling, so your audience appreciates receiving them.

-Podcast marketing for plastic surgeons is the newest media channel since consumers have taken a keen interest in listening to podcasts while they exercise, drive or whatever!
+Plastic surgery podcast marketing is the newest media channel since consumers have taken a keen interest in listening to podcasts while they exercise, drive or whatever!

 It’s a fantastic way for new prospective patients to get to know you.
-I can tell you personally, this marketing channel has gotten me more exposure these past two years than anything else I’ve done.
+I can tell you personally, this marketing channel has gotten my Beauty and the Biz podcast more exposure these past two years than anything else I’ve done.

 And your branding improves since you’re seen as an expert and you control the narrative so only content you approve of gets out into the world.